olisonsturm/FitOffice/README.md

 - For a technical overview, see the [TECHNICAL OVERVIEW](TECHNICAL_DOCUMENTATION.md).
 - For a detailed project documentation, see the [PROJECT DOCUMENTATION](PROJECT_DOCUMENTATION.pdf).
+- For a detailed code documentation, see the [DART DOCUMENTATION](olisonsturm.github.io/FitOffice/).

 ### Contributing